BruceEckel/bruceeckel.github.io/_posts/2024-10-12-A-New-Kind-of-Technical-Manager.md

 * Rather than pushing a technical person into a position that requires a completely different skill set, *provide training*.
 Preferably, *everyone* should receive this training as a regular part of work, and those who are particularly drawn to those ideas are *discovered* rather than forced into that position.
-  If someone doesn't have an interest in the so-called *soft skills*, insisting that they do it anyway doesn't benefit anyone, and certainly not the company.
+  If someone doesn't have an interest in the so-called *soft skills*, insisting that they specialize in it anyway doesn't benefit anyone, and certainly not the company.

 * Eliminate the time-wasting parts of management.
 There are lots of new ideas around this, for example:
   Every meeting should have a cost-benefit analysis.
 What are all the costs of this meaning: the time